eggsampler/ESP32-S2-Breakout/README.md

 A few changes were made from this schematic.

-- The USB data lines were directed to a USB Micro B connector
+- The USB data lines were directed to a USB-C connector
+- 22 ohm termination resistors are used on the USB data lines, along with including the 20pF caps
 - No 0 resistor was used on the EN reset switch, just tied directly to the EN pin
 - A switch was also used on IO0 for the boot mode, instead of a connector/header
 - No separate connectors for UART/JTAG, all pins were broken out to 2.54mm/0.1" headers